 Also an analog VGA Audio/Video module for expansion port will be available.

-Atari 2600 games adapter and connection to ADAM Computer will be a future
+Atari 2600 games adapter will also be a future

 More information on these will be provided later.

 CollectorVision Games understand it may not be for everyone out there,

 they also think there’s more than enough ColecoVision fans out there